MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 2.What is the cost?
 3.How does it impact my workload in production?

 Each of these methods are provided as an option to make the experience of constructing your container-ready Azure VMs as smooth as possible.
-The following sections will detail the pros and cons of each option alongside how to get started.
+The following subsections will detail the pros and cons of each option alongside how to get started.

 > [!NOTE]
 > It is recommended when setting up your own VMs that you cache your container images at build time to prevent pull delays at run time.